 About Hair Loss

-Approximately 100,000 hair follicles are formed in the hair; this rate is 10% less in blondes and 10% more in redheads.
-A hair follicle repeats itself by being renewed 10-20 times in a 2-5 year life span; It has three stages: being born, growing and dying.
+Approximately 100,000 hair follicles form in a single head of hair; this number is 10% fewer in blondes and 10% more in redheads.
+A hair follicle regenerates 10-20 times over its 2-5 year lifespan, going through three stages: birth, growth, and death.

-While it is considered normal to lose 100 hairs a day depending on the life cycle of the hair, hair loss more than this rate should be taken seriously and a doctor should be consulted.
+While shedding 100 hairs a day is considered normal depending on the life cycle of the hair, hair loss exceeding this rate should be taken seriously and a doctor should be consulted.

-Hair loss, which is more common in men, usually starts at the age of 25 and affects nearly 70% of all men throughout their lives.
-Hair loss, which progresses at different rates individually, starts with the retraction of the forehead hairline, thinning and thinning of the hair in the front and top regions, and may progress to the opening of the entire crown region over time.
-These losses in hair, which constitute a very important part of the external appearance, cause serious psychological problems as well as physical problems.
+Hair loss, which is more common in men, typically begins around age 25 and affects nearly 70% of all men throughout their lives.
+Hair loss, which progresses at varying rates for each individual, begins with a receding hairline and thinning and receding hairline on the front and crown of the head.
+Over time, it can progress to baldness throughout the entire crown of the head.
+This hair loss, which constitutes a significant part of the appearance, can lead to serious physical and psychological problems.

-Although it is generally of genetic origin, hair loss, which is frequently encountered due to various diseases, is divided into 2 medically.
-These;
+Hair loss, which is generally of genetic origin but also frequently encountered due to various diseases, is medically divided into two.
+These are;

-It is the type of spill known among the people.
-Periodically; It manifests itself due to weather changes, excessive tension, stress, malnutrition and contact of the hair with chemical substances.
-It can be considered normal for people to experience hair loss for 2 months due to such reasons.
-If the cause of shedding can be eliminated, the chance of hair regrowth is high.
+This is a common type of hair loss.
+It occurs periodically due to factors such as weather changes, excessive stress, stress, poor nutrition, and hair exposure to chemicals.
+It's normal for people to experience hair loss for two months due to these factors.
+If the cause of the hair loss can be addressed, the chances of regrowth are high.

 What Causes Hair Loss?

-More than one factor can be suggested for the causes of hair loss; It is divided into two as hereditary and temporary.
+More than one factor can be suggested for the causes of hair loss; it is divided into two: hereditary and temporary.

 Woman